Apache Wars: Chiricahua wars

 The Dragoon Mountains, where Cochise hid with his warriors.

 In 1851, near the Pinos Altos mining camp, Mangas Coloradas was attacked by a group of miners; they tied him to a tree and severely beat him.
 Similar incidents continued in violation of the treaty, leading to Apache reprisals against European Americans.
 In December 1860, thirty miners launched a surprise attack on an encampment of Bedonkohe on the west bank of the Mimbres River in retaliation for the theft of numerous livestock.
 According to the historian Edwin R. Sweeney, the miners "... killed four Indians, wounded others, and captured thirteen women and children."
 The Apache quickly retaliated with raids against U.S. citizens and property.

 In early February 1861, a group of Coyotero Apaches stole cattle and kidnapped the stepson of the rancher John Ward near Sonoita, Arizona.
 Ward sought redress from the nearby American Army.
 Lieutenant George N. Bascom was dispatched, and Ward accompanied the detail.
 Bascom set out to meet with Cochise near Apache Pass and the Butterfield Overland Stagecoach station to secure the cattle and Ward's son.
 Cochise was unaware of the incident, but he offered to seek those responsible.
 Dissatisfied, Bascom accused Cochise of having been involved.
 He took Cochise and his group of family members, including his wife and children, under arrest.
 Angered, Cochise slashed his way from the tent and escaped.
 After further failed negotiations, Cochise took a member of the stage coach station hostage after an exchange of gunfire.

-With Bascom unwilling to exchange prisoners, Cochise and his party murdered the members of a passing Mexican wagon train.
-The Apache murdered and ritually scalped nine Mexicans and took three whites captive but murdered them later.
+With Bascom unwilling to exchange prisoners, Cochise and his party killed the members of a passing Mexican wagon train.
+The Apache killed and ritually scalped nine Mexicans and took three whites captive but killed them later.
 They were unsuccessful in attempting an ambush of a Butterfield Overland stagecoach.
 With negotiations between Cochise and Bascom at an impasse, Bascom sent for reinforcements.
-Cochise murdered the remaining four captives from the Butterfield Station and abandoned negotiations.
+Cochise killed the remaining four captives from the Butterfield Station and abandoned negotiations.
 Upon the advice of military surgeon Bernard Irwin, Bascom hanged the Apache hostages in his custody.
 The retaliatory executions became known as the Bascom affair; they initiated another eleven years of open warfare between the varying groups of Apache and the United States settlers, the U.S. Army and the Confederate Army.